Regina Piccirilli Mitsos ’65, P’89, ’92 is the business manager for the "Catholic Review."

 Claire Corte ’19 has been named Female Academic Athlete of the Year at the University of Lynchburg where she is a member of the Women's Lacrosse team.
 Claire earned this honor for having achieved a 4.0 grade point average in the Spring 2020 and Fall 2020 semesters.
 This summer, in preparation to apply for law school upon completing her undergraduate degree in 2023, Claire will be interning at a Towson law firm.

-Francesca Marda David ’19 is a rising junior at Notre Dame of Maryland University where she is majoring in nursing.
+Francesca Marda David ’19 is a junior at Notre Dame of Maryland University where she is majoring in nursing.
 Francesca is a student representative for Notre Dame's Filipino-American Association, representing District 6 in the Filipino Intercollegiate Networking Dialogue.

 Sydney Dye ’19, a social work major and Emergent Scholar at Elizabethtown College, has been inducted into the Epsilon Pi chapter of Phi Alpha Honor Society whose goal is to provide a closer bond among students of social work and promote humanitarian goals and ideas.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.
 In addition, Sydney was named to the Spring 2021 Dean's List at Elizabethtown, earning a 3.6 or higher grade point average.

-Abigail Estrada ’19, a rising junior majoring in marriage and family studies and theology at DeSales University, was named to the Spring 2021 Dean's List, earning a grade point average of 3.50 or above for the semester.
+Abigail Estrada ’19, a junior majoring in marriage and family studies and theology at DeSales University, was named to the Spring 2021 Dean's List, earning a grade point average of 3.50 or above for the semester.

-Savanna Foertsch ’19, a rising junior majoring in biology at Widener University, was named to the Spring 2021 Dean's List, earning a grade point average of 3.50 or above for the semester.
+Savanna Foertsch ’19, a junior majoring in biology at Widener University, was named to the Spring 2021 Dean's List, earning a grade point average of 3.50 or above for the semester.

 Lydia Good ’19 earned her Associate's Degree from the Community College of Baltimore County in June 2020.
 In the fall, she will be a student at Towson University where she will be a Family Studies major.